appoly/JACSmvvm/README.md

 ## Enabling ViewModels and Data Binding in Fragments
- - Extend the Fragment with 'JACSFragment<FragmentNameBinding, FragmentNameViewModel>'
+ - Extend the Fragment with 'JACSBaseFragment<FragmentNameBinding, FragmentNameViewModel>'
  - Inside the onCreate method do 'viewModelClass = FragmentNameViewModel.class'
  - Override the method `setUpViewModel`
  - Inside this method do 'viewBinding.setDataBindingNameViewModel(viewModel)'
  - If needed, override `init` and add setup code there

- The JACSFragment will handle creating the ViewModel of the given class and set up the data binding for your view.
+ The JACSBaseFragment will handle creating the ViewModel of the given class and set up the data binding for your view.
 You will now be able to access your ViewModel with the variable 'viewModel'.

 ### Fragment With ViewModel Example
 ```java